 op.
 16, Piano Quartet version of Piano Quintet op.
 16 appears on the LP Columbia MS 6473/ members of the Budapest String Quartet & Mieczyslaw Horszowski, piano.
-It also appears on played by members of An die Musik on Musical Heritage Society 419409X (coupled with WoO 36 #3) and on Beethoven/ Schumann Piano Quartets ~ Ax/ Stern/ Laredo/ Ma, Sony Classical SK 53 339 (coupled with the Schumann quartet in E-flat Op 47).
+It also appears played by members of An die Musik on Musical Heritage Society 419409X (coupled with WoO 36 #3) and on Beethoven/ Schumann Piano Quartets ~ Ax/ Stern/ Laredo/ Ma, Sony Classical SK 53 339 (coupled with the Schumann quartet in E-flat Op 47).
 The latter CD is still available here.
-This recording can also be found on CD 100 of the DG BTHVN 2020 – Beethoven The New Complete Edition [123 CD].Yet another version is available on CD in tandem with an arrangement of Beethoven’s Third Symphony (the Eroica) for piano quartet, arranged by Beethoven’s pupil, Ferdinand Ries!
+This recording can also be found on CD 100 of the DG BTHVN 2020 – Beethoven The New Complete Edition [123 CD].Yet another version is available on CD from MD&G, in tandem with an arrangement of Beethoven’s Third Symphony (the Eroica) for piano quartet, arranged by Beethoven’s pupil, Ferdinand Ries!
 This oddity is available here, performed by the Mozart Piano Quartet.

 op.
 41 Serenade in D for Flute and Piano (arranged from the Serenade op.
 25, by F.X.
 Kleinheinz but Beethoven corrected and approved the arrangement).
 Vox Box CDX 5000, Jean-Pierre Rampal, flute.
 The Rampal set is available here.
-A recording of this work by Severino Gazzeloni and Bruno Canino appears on Philips 454.247-2.
-The Gazzeloni version appears to be out of print but may be available here.
+A recording of this work by Severino Gazzelloni and Bruno Canino appears on Philips 454.247-2.
+The Gazzelloni version appears to be out of print but may be available here.
 Emmanuel Pahud also performs this Serenade on the Valois label.
 That CD can be ordered here.
 Kazunori Seo performs the Serenade with Makoto Ueno on Naxos 8.573570, Works for Flute 2.
 The Serenade is performed by Wolfgang Schulz and Helmut Deutsch on CD 38 of the Warner Beethoven: The Complete Works.

 op.
 42 Nocturne in D for Viola and Piano (arranged from the Serenade, op.
 8, by F.X.
 Kleinheinz but Beethoven corrected and approved the arrangement).
 Fone FON 93F 20 (M. Fornaciari, viola); Chandos CHAN 8664 (N. Imai, viola).
 Paul Silverthorne performs the Nocturne on Toccata Classics, TOCC 0108, which can be ordered here.
 The Nocturne is performed by Gérard Caussé and François-René Duchâble on CD 40 of the Warner Beethoven: The Complete Works.

 op.58 Piano Concerto #4 in G, arranged for piano and string quintet by Beethoven, is included in the set of piano concertos performed by Robert Levin with John Eliot Gardiner and the Orchestre Révolutionaire et Romantique.
 Levin plays the piano part for this 1807 arrangement reconstructed by Hans-Werner Küthen, and the quintet is made up of members of the OR&R. The set is available here.

 op.
 63 Piano Trio in E-flat (arranged from the String Quintet op.
 4 of 1795, by an unknown hand) has at last been recorded by the Beethoven Project Trio, with George Lepauw on piano, making all of the Beethoven works with opus numbers available in recordings at some point in time or other.
 The CD is now available from Cedille Records and is available on Amazon.

 op.
 64 Sonata for Cello and Piano in E-flat (arranged from the String Trio op.
 3), Gallo CD-672, Dimitry Markevich, cello, Daniel Springenberg, piano.
 Although the musicians assert that this is the only recording of this work to date, it previously appeared as a stereo LP with Viviane Spanoghe and Andre de Groote (1984) on Terpsichore (Belgium) 1982 035.
 Markevich claims that it is an authentic arrangement by Beethoven, contrary to what most biographers and cataloguers have asserted.
 Maria Kliegel also performs this cello sonata on Naxos 8.555786, Music for Cello and Piano vol. 2.
-The Kliegel disc can be ordered here.
+The Kliegel disc can be ordered here..

-Folksong Variations for piano and violin, op.
+Folksong Variations for piano and violin (10), op.
 107. – While there are several recordings of these variations for piano and flute, the violin version has mysteriously been ignored.
 Several (but not all) of these variations in the violin version are presented on Unknown Beethoven vol. 3, Berlin Classics 0091332BC.
 Though out of print, that set may be available here.
 This set was also rereleased in 2019 as a 9-CD box.
 Daniel Hope and Sebastian Knauer perform nos.
 1, 3, 4, 6, 7, and 9 on CD 100 of the DG BTHVN 2020 – Beethoven The New Complete Edition [123 CD].The entire set, performed by acclaimed violinist Rachel Barton Pine, is found on this very site.